Exclusive: Retailer Pier 1 taps debt restructuring lawyers - sources

 Pier 1, which has roughly 987 stores in the United States and Canada, has added debt restructuring specialists at Kirkland & Ellis LLP to a roster of advisers counseling the chain as it explores strategic alternatives, the sources said.

 Pier 1 is also taking meetings with investment bankers who have debt restructuring expertise as it weighs options, said the sources, who spoke on condition of anonymity because the company’s deliberations are confidential.
 As of December, the company had about $200 million in long-term debt.

-Pier 1 has a market capitalization of $90 million.
+Pier 1 shares plunged more than 45 percent in New York Stock Exchange trading to well below $1 after Reuters reported the company’s moves, leaving the retailer with a market capitalization of about $50 million.

 A Pier 1 representative did not immediately respond to a request for comment and a Kirkland spokesman had no immediate comment.
 As of March 2018, the company employed roughly 18,500 people at its stores.